How to Keep Your Cat Out of Trouble

 2. They could become lost for a time.
 Cats cannot see in total darkness, so they could have difficulty finding their way back out, thus creating a stressful situation for themselves.

-(Visit my blog post How You Can Read Your Cat’s Eyes for information about your cat’s ability to see in low light but not in no light.)
+Visit my blog post Why Does My Cat Blink At Me for information about your cat’s ability to see in low light but not in no light.

 To hamper your cat’s ability to open those cabinet doors, you may wish to consider installing latches that will still allow you to open the cabinet but make it hard for your cat to do so.